 Choosing the best Belgian breweries is next to impossible.
 If you ask 100 different Belgians, you’ll get 100 different lists.
 We picked our top 10 Belgian breweries based on quality, innovation, and dedication to the craft.
 These breweries produce fantastic beer and are relentless in their pursuit to carry on the Belgian brewing heritage.

-In the tiny village of Tourpes, Brasserie Dupont has been a working farm-brewery since 1950.
-With a focus on flavorful, expressive beers, Dupont is dedicated to Belgian brewing tradition.
+In the tiny village of Tourpes, Brasserie Dupont has been a working farm brewery since 1950.
+With a focus on flavorful, expressive beers, Dupont is dedicated to the Belgian brewing tradition.
 Alongside their genre-defining Saison Dupont, they have a delicious range of farmhouse ales.
-From special releases to everyday classics, Dupont brews consistent and high quality beer.
+From special releases to everyday classics, Dupont brews consistent and high-quality beer.

 For over 100 years, Cantillon has been brewing traditional lambic from their small Brussels brewery.
 The family-run brewery has seen the ups and downs of the beer industry over this time.
-In fact, lambic beer almost died out in the mid 20th century due to lack of demand.
-Luckily for beer lovers, Cantillon withstood these perilous times and are stronger and more popular than ever.
+In fact, lambic beer almost died out in the mid-20th century due to a lack of demand.
+Luckily for beer lovers, Cantillon withstood these perilous times and is stronger and more popular than ever.